 Worry-free Shore Excursion: We will ensure your timely return to the each Port of Call for this activity.
 In the rare event your ship has departed, we will arrange for transportation to the next port-of-call.

-One of the most popular sites along this country's perimeter is Amalfi Coast Italy.
+One of the most popular destinations along Italy's perimeter is the Amalfi Coast.
 This stretch of coastline borders the Tyrrhenian Sea in the province of Salerno and is a UNESCO World Heritage Site.
 It is a widely visited tourist destination and for good reason.
 Towns and villages wind their way up the rocky hillsides and overlook the shimmering waters and sandy beaches below.
-If you take a moment to locate this destination on an Amalfi Coast Italy map, you will realize that although this region is relatively small, it is filled with some of the most breathtaking views that you will come across during your entire Italian holiday.
-Spending a few days here, in Amalfi Italy is highly recommended and your Italy Amalfi Coast holiday is sure to contain some of your favorite memories from your journey.
+If you take a moment to locate this destination on a map, you will realize that although this region is relatively small, it is filled with some of the most breathtaking views.
+Spending a few days here is highly recommended for acquiring some of the most favourite memories from your Italy coast journey.

-The entire eastern coast of Italy is flanked by the Adriatic Sea which contains some of the best fishing conditions in the world.
-This region is lined with tiny fishing villages and exotic beaches as well as Venice, the world’s most romantic city.
-If you’re looking for a variety of different sites and destinations to visit on your journey, then a trip to the East Coast is sure to please!
+The entire Eastern Coast of Italy is flanked by the Adriatic Sea which offers some of the best conditions in the world for those who like to cast a rod, get in touch with nature and catch their own dinner.
+This region is lined with tiny fishing villages and exotic beaches as well as Venice - considered by many as the world’s most romantic city.
+If looking for some diversity and a large variety of sites to visit in this beautiful country, then a trip to the East Coast is a must!

-Gazing at any Mediterranean Sea Map, it’s hard to miss the boot-shaped landmass that reaches down to dip its toes into the sparkling, clear waters of the Mediterranean.
-The warmest coastal cities are found here, in the southernmost parts of Italy, and this region contains some of the best locations for those seeking warmth, sun and sand.
+Gazing at the Mediterranean sea map, it’s hard to miss the boot-shaped landmass that reaches down to dip its toes into the sparkling, clear waters of the Mediterranean.
+The warmest coastal cities are found in the southernmost parts of Italy, and this region contains some of the best locations for those seeking warmth, sun and sandy beaches.

-Reaching these beautiful destinations, located along Italy’s coast is easily added to any trip itinerary.
-As well as zigzagging throughout the country, Italy’s rail system travels up one coast and down the other, making stops at the most popular locations, as well as some hidden gems along the way.
-Taking a train is also another great way to sit back, relax and taking in the stunning views that this country’s coast has to offer.
+Reaching these beautiful destinations, located along the Italy coast can be easily added to any trip itinerary, as well as zigzagging throughout the country using various means of transportation.
+Italy’s rail system travels up one coast and down the other, making stops at the most popular locations, as well as some hidden gems along the way.
+Needless to say, taking a train is a great way to sit back, relax and enjoy the stunning views along the way.